EasyJet prioritises holiday customers when picking who to kick off overbooked flights

-EasyJet prioritises package holiday customers when deciding which passengers to kick off overbooked flights
+EasyJet prioritises its own package holiday customers when deciding who to kick off overbooked flights

 Exclusive: Britain’s biggest budget airline has a pecking order when it comes to offloading passengers